Markavian/mkv25-responsive-website/deploy/README.md

 # mkv25.net deployment system

-This grunt plugin manages the release and deployment of the main mkv25.net website, managing stage and live releases.
+This part of the project manages the release and deployment of the main mkv25.net website, managing stage and live releases.
 It contains a scripts to automate the release procedure, including:

 - Uploading files via FTP to a web server